NHSDigital/immunisation-fhir-api/lambdas/id_sync/README.md

 ## Overview

 **Id Sync** is an AWS Lambda function designed to trigger from SQS.
 It receives a list of NHS Numbers and checks for changes in PDS.
-If change found, it updates the Events Table.
+If change found, it updates the Events Table..

 ## Features